 In its efforts to identify Holocaust-relevant sources worldwide, EHRI was provided with survey expertise by its consortium partner and RE’I Project participant Yad Vashem.
 EHRI’s identification and investigation work at Yad Vashem was led by Judith Levin, who is Head of the Yad Vashem Cataloguing Department, while Masha Yonin, Head of the Yad Vashem Acquisition Department was EHRI’s key contact point regarding information on Holocaust-relevant sources outside of Israel.
 They were supported by many other Yad Vashem staff members on various occasions.

-It was decided to implement the work in two phases.
-In the first phase, descriptions of record groups and sub-record groups existing in the Yad Vashem database were manually added to the EHRI portal.
-Alongside the addition of the descriptions to the portal, dozens of authority entries were developed – especially personalities and organisations – which were later linked to the appropriate collection descriptions.
-(To date, about 167 collections have been added to the portal in this manner.)
-In the second phase, we intended to add about 47 record groups and sub-record groups comprising 11,000 units of description in an integration process.
-Preparations in the Yad Vashem Archives and IT Division, in cooperation with EHRI’s IT team, prior to the data export to the EHRI portal were made in the first half of 2014 and the export itself is currently taking place.
+It was crucial to include collection data held by Yad Vashem in the EHRI portal.
+In EHRI’s first phase, It was decided to divide the work into two steps.
+In the first step, descriptions of record groups and sub-record groups existing in the Yad Vashem database were manually added to the EHRI portal.
+Alongside the addition of the descriptions to the portal, dozens of authority entries were developed – especially personalities and organizations – which were later linked to the appropriate collection descriptions.
+In the second step, we added about 47 record groups and sub-record groups comprising 11,000 units of description in an IT-driven integration process.

 The RE’I Project has established that there are some 600 archives in Israel.
 Whether they hold Holocaust-relevant sources, and to what extent, was largely unknown before.

-The cooperation between EHRI and RE'I, which was facilitated by Yad Vashem and started in the planning stages of the survey, allowed for the insertion of questions relating to the existence of Holocaust-related materials in the archives to be surveyed.
-The questions were designed to ascertain whether or not any Holocaust-related documentation existed in the archive; the nature of the documentation (personal documents, official documents, testimonies, memoirs); and the number of relevant collections in the archive.
+Cooperation between EHRI and RE'I, which was facilitated by Yad Vashem and started in the planning stages of the survey, allowed for the insertion of questions relating to the existence of Holocaust-related materials in the archives to be surveyed.
+The questions were designed to ascertain whether or not any Holocaust-related documentation existed in a particular archive; the nature of the documentation (personal documents, official documents, testimonies, memoirs); and the number of relevant collections in the archive.
 Likewise, the archives were asked to briefly describe the relevant collections and to provide their signatures.

 About 200 of the archives surveyed responded that they had Holocaust-related documentation.
 A large number of the archives also mentioned the types of existing documentation in their possession.
 Only a few, however, responded to questions regarding the number of relevant collections and their signatures.
 It appears that the reason for this is that many of the archives in Israel do not use the practice of registering documentation at the collection level, but rather at the file level.
 Another reason is the fact that some of the documentation is dispersed in files or collections pertaining to other topics.
 This hinders the identification and description of the documentation.

 Therefore, most of the relevant information gained from the RE'I survey pertains to the identification of Israeli archives holding various types of Holocaust-related material.
 In some cases there is also a very general description of the documentation.
 For the most part, it is difficult to extract quantitative data, collection signatures or detailed descriptions from the survey.
-A list of the archives that, according to the survey, hold Holocaust-related documentation can be found in the appendix to this report.
 Some of the archives are already included in the EHRI portal.
 More detailed information on the documentation in some of the archives, and its inclusion in the EHRI portal, will be possible once the archives become accessible in the framework of the RE'I project and the data is imported.

 Below are examples of data provided by archives that participated in the survey, regarding Holocaust-related documentation in their possession.
 These examples represent the various types of archives in Israel: municipal or community archives – cities, communal settlements (moshavim), kibbutzim; archives of public and private organisations, institutions and political parties; and archives dedicated to a specific topic.